London NRMM Low Emission Zone

 The emission levels from non-road machinery is classified in ‘Stages’, ranging from Stage I/1 (most polluting) through to Stage V/5 (cleanest diesel engines available).

-All NRMM with a rated engine power between 37 – 560kW used on construction/demolition sites in the blue zones must meet Stage IIIB emissions as a minimum.
-All NRMM in the orange zones must meet Stage IV emissions as a minimum.
+All NRMM with a rated engine power between 37 – 560kW used on construction/demolition sites must meet Stage IV emissions as a minimum.
+Some types of NRMM are not available at emission Stage IV.
+As these emission standards are a 'minimum', suppliers should aim for Stage V in those instances.

 Future of the requirements